Wiredcraft/test-wechat/readme.md

 #### APIs

-Use the following API specs for the search; xxx
+Use the following API specs for the search: https://developer.github.com/v3/

 ### Step 2